Watts-Lab/task-mapping/tasks/Advertisement Writing.md

 Team fracture:
 Associated with low average team viability scores:  at the end of each round, each participant filled out a 14-item viability scale drawn from prior work

-Attitudinal data: when at least half of a group’s members privately excluded that group from future rounds
+Attitudinal data: when at least half of a group members privately excluded that group from future rounds

 Ad Performance:
 For the creative ad writing task, each advertisement was added to a campaign for the product on Google Ads.
 We turned off any optimization, ensuring that ads were seen at the same rate.
 After 48 hours, we recorded each ad’s click through rate (CTR) as a measure of the group’s performance